fgnass/instant-server/README.md

 # instant(1)

-Spawn a http server in the current directory that instantly reloads all connected devices as soon as a HTML, CSS, or JavaScript file is modified.
+Spawn a http server in the current directory that instantly notifies all connected devices as soon as a HTML, CSS, or JavaScript file is modified.

 ![screenshot](http://fgnass.github.io/images/instant.gif)